joshuaboniface/rffmpeg/README.md

 ### Local fallback

 rffmpeg will fall back to a local copy of ffmpeg, at the same location as on remote systems (i.e. as configured in `/etc/rffmpeg/rffmpeg.yml`), should it be unable to find any working remote hosts.
 This helps prevent situations where rffmpeg cannot be run due to none of the remote host(s) being unavailable.
+Note that, if hardware acceleraton is configured and is not available locally, this may still fail; there is no easy way around this.

 If you want the local system to be included in the normal list, for instance if the local system is also a powerful transcode machine, you can add `localhost` to the list of hosts in order to have it be used along with the remote systems; it will SSH to itself but, if the guide below is followed exactly, will work as expected.